WinawerLab/spatial-calibration/README.md

 snakemake -n -prk mtf_spline
 ```

-Assuming everything is correctly configured, `snakemake` should wait a while it
+Assuming everything is correctly configured, `snakemake` should wait a while as
-builds the analysis DAG, then it should print out the many steps necessary to
+it builds the analysis DAG, then it should print out the many steps necessary to
 create the final output (see the [overview](#overview) section and the included
 Jupyter notebook `MTF.ipynb` to understand what steps are taken).
 To actually
 run the command, remove the `-n` flag (and you may want to add `-j N`, where `N`